Select Page

 What is an Employability Risk Assessment?

-An Employability risk assessment is made by an employer based on any information that may be disclosed on a DBS/CRB check in order to make a safe recruitment decision to place an applicant into a certain line of work.
+An Employability risk assessment is made by an employer based on any information that may be disclosed on a DBS check in order to make a safe recruitment decision to place an applicant into a certain line of work.

 Assessing the Conviction’s